How to get more from your LinkedIn Company Page

 Getting the basics right

-Over the years LinkedIn has tweaked the Company Page format and so it is worth checking your page still looks good in the latest settings.
+Over the years, LinkedIn has tweaked the Company Page format, so it is worth checking that your page still looks good in the latest settings.

 The images on your page – LinkedIn’s current recommended dimensions for your Company Page images are as follows: